Energy Efficiency Standards

 Kansas does not have a statewide energy efficiency standard to require utilities to provide energy efficiency programs to their customers.

-The Kansas Corporation Commission (KCC) does not require utilities to conduct integrated resource planning.
-Individual utilities in Kansas run their own internal resource planning processes.
+The Kansas Corporation Commission (KCC) does not have general requirements for utilities to conduct integrated resource planning, but it may order IRP filings in specific cases.
+Individual utilities in Kansas run internal resource planning processes.

 Rate Structures & Incentives